-- Are you in one of the stages of adjustment? - How have you learned to cope with the changes in your life? - How has trauma impacted your adjustment?
+Are you in one of the stages of adjustment?

+- How have you learned to cope with the changes in your life? - How has trauma impacted your adjustment?

 Practice a relaxation exercise or breathing exercise.
-Several examples are found in Session 2 and in the optional "Taking Care of Your Health" session.
-These should be practiced each week to reinforce them.
+Examples are found in Session 3 and Session 4.
+These should be practiced each week for reinforcement.

-Ask group members to state their wishes for the week or end the session with an Oromo proverb or saying.
+Ask group members to state their wishes for the week or end the session with a Bhutanese proverb or saying.